wp-plugins/hanu-droid/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==

+= 1.5.1 =
+New feature - Option to send a notification message

 = 1.5 =
 Fixed bugs - Sync post meta via push notifications.